Join Us in Tucson!

 I am going to assume that you know what getting a PhD entails, and that you have decided that you love science so much that you are ready for the 4-6 year process.
 If so, the next set of questions might help in deciding whether my lab is the right place for you.

 We are always on the look-out for students that are excited to join our group, please reach out to me if you are interested in my lab.
 I look forward to reading about why you think my lab is the place that will allow you to maximize your potential.
+I will support you in applying for funding mechanisms such as the NIH F30/F31 and T32 training grants once you join the lab.

 Undergraduate Research

-Do you like microbiology, evolution, and/or cell biology?
-Not sure that bench research is your thing?
 I am looking forward to have undergraduate researchers in the lab.
 If you are curious, eager to learn, and willing to be a true part of the lab I am happy to have you join the lab.

-Existing projects in the lab are centered around understanding the role of the normal viral lifecycle during oncogenic progression.
-In addition, several viral discovery opportunities exist.
 Depending on what you are looking for, you can join an existing project or we can try to develop your own.
 You can join as either volunteers, or take research credits (your academic advisor will be able to help you with this).

 If you are interested, please contact me (vandoorslaer AT Arizona D0T edu).
 Show me that you are excited about science and my lab, and I will get back to you!
 WebGURU is a great resource for anything Undergrad Research related.
 Be sure to check their section on funding.
 The Undergraduate Biology Research Program (UBRP) at the University of AZ provides fellowships.